Yachting and Boating Glossary of Terms

 Displacement.
 The weight of water displaced by a hull.
 Also, a type of hull that smoothly displaces (pushes aside) water as opposed to tipping up and riding on top of it.

 Double cabin.
-A charter yacht cabin that includes a double bed to sleep two guest.
+A charter yacht cabin that includes a double bed to sleep two guests.
 Not to be confused with "twin cabin," which means a cabin with two twin-size beds.

 Draft.
 The depth of a yacht below the waterline, as measured vertically.
 It is important when navigating shallow water to assure the boat can pass.